Oge77/Developing_Data_Products/README.md

 This leads to another approch of looking at the adjusted R-squared.
 The explanation of this statistic is almost the same as R-squared but it's designed to build in an automatic penalty for adding an extra variable.

 We compare R-squared to the adjusted R-squared.

-Model build is more an art, we have to define a criterion which tries to find the good equilibrum between overfitting i.e the model too complex, and underfitting i.e. the model does not fit very well.
+Model build is more an art, we have to define a criterion which tries to find the good equilibrium between overfitting i.e the model too complex, and underfitting i.e. the model does not fit very well.

 The Best model is the model that maximise the adjusted R-squared (minimise the Root Mean Squared Error)

 To help you pick the important features you can find the following: